 Staying Safe Abroad

-Drinking alcohol and being alone or with a new acquaintance put students at increased risk, especially for assault or sexual assault.
-Students should exhibit the same kind of caution they would when exploring an unfamiliar city in the states.
+Drinking alcohol and being alone or with a new acquaintance can put students at increased risk, especially for assault or sexual assault.
+Students should exhibit the same kind of caution they would when exploring any unfamiliar city.

 By adhering strictly to the following advice, students can minimize their exposure to unsafe situations: